dnsimple/dnsimple-support/content/articles/installing-ssl-certificate.md

 ---
+meta: This article explains how to use the DNSimple SSL certificate installation wizard to install an SSL certificate in a few clicks on the most common web services and platforms.
 title: Installing an SSL Certificate
 excerpt: This article explains how to use the DNSimple SSL certificate installation wizard to install an SSL certificate in a few clicks on the most common web services and platforms.
 categories: